 If you or a loved one has been diagnosed with a condition that requires surgery, you owe it to yourself to explore one of the most effective, minimally invasive surgical treatments available.

-CHI Franciscan Health is equipped with the most advanced generation of the da Vinci® Surgical System, which enables surgeons at St. Joseph Medical Center in Tacoma, St. Francis Hospital in Federal Way, St. Anthony Hospital in Gig Harbor and St. Clare Hospital in Lakewood to perform even the most complex and delicate procedures through very small incisions with unmatched accuracy.
+CHI Franciscan Health is equipped with the most advanced generation of the da Vinci® Surgical System, which enables surgeons at St. Joseph Medical Center in Tacoma, St. Francis Hospital in Federal Way, St. Anthony Hospital in Gig Harbor, St. Clare Hospital in Lakewood and Highline Medical Center in Burien to perform even the most complex and delicate procedures through very small incisions with unmatched accuracy.
 Minimally invasive, robotic-assisted surgeries available at Franciscan include:

 A recognized leader

 To date, Franciscan’s team of experts have completed more than 7,000 robotic-assisted procedures in the fields of general surgery, gynecology, thoracics and urology.
 And St. Joseph Medical Center is proud to have been selected as the only da Vinci Surgery Site Epicenter for robotic thoracic surgery in the Western United States.
 Read more about this distinction.